Pakistan names Asim Munir as new chief of powerful army | Politics

 Pakistan names Asim Munir as new chief of powerful army

-Pakistan on Thursday named Lieutenant-General Asim Munir as chief of its army, an organisation that plays an extraordinarily influential role in the governance of this nuclear-armed nation.

-Munir, who also headed both of Pakistan's powerful spy agencies, will take over from outgoing General Qamar Javed Bajwa, who retires later this month after a six-year term, the defence ministry said.
-His appointment coincides with a dispute between the military and former prime minister Imran Khan, who blames the army for playing a part in his ouster earlier this year and who has been leading anti-government protests since then.
+The army has historically played a huge role in both domestic and foreign politics, and Munir's appointment could impact Pakistan's fragile democracy, its relations with neighbours India and Taliban-ruled Afghanistan, as well as its pivot towards China or the United States.
 Munir is the 17th chief of the army since Pakistan gained independence from Britain in 1947, a period that has seen almost twice as many prime ministers in office.

+Pakistan named Lieutenant-General Asim Munir on Thursday as chief of its army, an organisation that plays a hugely influential role in the governance of the nuclear-armed nation.

+Munir, who has previously headed both of Pakistan's powerful spy agencies, will replace General Qamar Javed Bajwa, who retires later this month after a six-year term, the defence ministry said.
+Munir's appointment coincides with a dispute between the military and former prime minister Imran Khan, who blames the army for playing a part in his ouster earlier this year and who has been leading anti-government protests since then.

+Munir is the 17th chief of the army since Pakistan gained independence from Britain in 1947, a period that has seen almost twice as many prime ministers in office.
 He was quartermaster general - in charge of supplies for the entire army - and served in an area disputed with India that borders China, as well as in major financial supporter Saudi Arabia.
-FACTBOX-Who is Pakistan's new army chief Asim Munir?

-Little is known about Munir's political affiliation, but analysts were sceptical that the army would be able to honour a pledge by outgoing chief Bajwa to keep the military out of national politics.
-"The army continues to be in the game of politics," said author and political analyst Ayesha Siddiqa.
-"Munir will now have to find a way to run a hybrid government without being unnecessarily visible."
+'GAME OF POLITICS'

+Little is known about Munir's foreign policy views, but he is considered close to outgoing chief Bajwa, who actively sought to repair frosty relations with Washington and pushed for better ties with arch-rival India, with which he even renewed a ceasefire deal last year.
+Domestically, Bajwa also pledged to keep the military out of national politics but analysts remain sceptical.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)